 One of the main objectives of RESCCUE in terms of communication is to ensure a high media coverage in all research sites.
-The project seeks to appear in different kind of media channels in order to extend the impact.
-Several press releases were prepared during the first year of the project and at present RESCCUE counts with over 110 appearances in media, at local, national and international levels.
+The project seeked to appear in different kind of media channels in order to extend the impact.
+Several press releases were prepared during the four years of the project and at present RESCCUE counts with over 210 appearances in media, at local, national and international levels.